Top 10 Questions

 Along with chiropractic adjustments, your chiropractor can help you with other health-related questions and issues.
-Specific exercises are recommended for both the prenatal and postnatal period as well as active labour techniques for a natural birth.
+Specific exercises are recommended for both the prenatal and postnatal period.
 Nutritional and supplement recommendations can help ease pregnancy-related symptoms such as nausea, fatigue and heartburn.
 Certain foods can decrease your baby’s chance of colickiness and sensitivities.
-Relaxation techniques will aid you through labour and the common worries of parenthood.
+Relaxation and breathing techniques will aid you through labour and the common worries of parenthood.
 Your chiropractor can also give you support with breastfeeding, sleep habits and properly wearing your baby for both your comfort.
 As your baby grows, your chiropractor can check his or her developmental milestones and offer guidance on such issues as car seat use, backpack safety and scoliosis screening.
-And donï¿½t forget that Daddy’s spine can also use some natural chiropractic care too!
-Your family chiropractor is there for every step of the way.
+And don’t forget that Dad’s spine can also benefit from chiropractic care too!
+Your family chiropractor is there for support every step of the way.

 10. What is the International Chiropractic Pediatric Association?

 The International Chiropractic Pediatric Association is a non-profit organization dedicated to advancing awareness of the family wellness lifestyle.
 The ICPA values and respects parents’ rights to make informed health care decisions throughout pregnancy, birth and childhood.
 They offer continuing education, training and research in pregnancy and pediatrics for chiropractors to help them fulfill their vision in the world.
 Their website (www.icpa4kids.org) has the most up to date studies and resources, many of which have been included under the Archives section of www.bechiro.ca.